June 5, 2025

 Is local content a mandatory requirement for solar panel manufacturing in the UAE?

-Local content – that’s a hot topic!
+Local content is a hot topic.
 While it’s not always a rigid, across-the-board mandatory requirement for all private manufacturing setups, there’s a very strong and growing push to increase local value through initiatives like the National In-Country Value (ICV) Program.
 This program actively encourages companies to contribute more to the local economy by sourcing materials and services locally and by hiring UAE nationals.
 Participating in the ICV program can certainly give you an edge, especially when it comes to government tenders, and it can open doors to certain incentives.
-It’s always best to verify the specific requirements and expectations with the relevant authorities as these things can evolve.
+It’s always best to verify the specific requirements and expectations with the relevant authorities as these can evolve.

 What are the primary labor law considerations for a manufacturing facility?

 For your manufacturing facility, the UAE Labour Law is your go-to guide.
 Key things to keep front and center include adhering strictly to the rules on working hours, overtime pay, annual leave, sick leave entitlements, end-of-service gratuity calculations, and, of course, maintaining a safe and healthy workplace (OHS).
-Naturally, ensuring all your employees have the proper visa and work permit status is absolutely fundamental.
-And don’t forget to stay updated on Emiratization policies, which encourage the employment of UAE nationals – these are an important aspect of the labor landscape to understand and integrate into your HR strategy.
+Naturally, ensuring all your employees have the proper visa and work permit status is fundamental.
+Also, don’t forget to stay updated on Emiratization policies, which encourage the employment of UAE nationals – these are an important aspect of the labor landscape to understand and integrate into your HR strategy.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}